 2. Send continuously uplink power control "up" commands in the uplink scheduling information to the UE Allow at least 200ms starting from the first TPC command in this step for the UE to reach PUMAX level.

 3. Measure the sum of the mean power of the UE at each antenna connector in the channel bandwidth of the radio access mode.
 The period of measurement shall be at least the continuous duration one sub-frame (1ms).
 For TDD, only slots consisting of only UL symbols are under test.

+4. For network signalling value “NS_04” and UEs supporting Power Class 2 and Power Class 1.5, repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2G.3.4.3.1-2.

+5. For network signalling value “NS_04” and UEs supporting Power Class 1.5, repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2G.3.4.3.1-3.

 NOTE 1: When switching to DFT-s-OFDM waveform, as specified in the test configuration Table 6.2G.3.4.1-1, send an NR RRCReconfiguration message according to TS 38.508-1 [5] clause 4.6.3 Table 4.6.3-118 PUSCH-Config with TRANSFORM_PRECODER_ENABLED condition.